stealthstudios/stealth-sdk/README.md

 ## Endpoint Documentation

-By defining an OpenAPI scheme for every endpoint, a documentation page is generated automatically at `{server_url}/reference`.
+By defining an OpenAPI scheme for every endpoint, a documentation page is generated automatically at `/reference`.
+This page is generated using Scalar.